-Applications filed on or after the effective date of the final rule will be subject to the revised fees in this final rule.

-The NRC is expanding fee Category 15.A. of § 170.31 to include all categories of radioactive waste import license applications, and modifying Category 15.B. of § 170.31 to exclude these types of import license applications.
-This change is being made because all applications for the import of radioactive waste must be reviewed by the Executive Branch and require the involvement of all states and compacts, as well as extensive coordination within the NRC.
-Therefore, the NRC efforts for the waste import license applications are more closely aligned with the efforts for the other types of export and import licenses currently covered by Category
+Applications filed on or after the effective date of the final rule would be subject to the revised fees in this proposed rule.
+The NRC is also proposing to expand fee Category 15.A. of § 170.31 to include all categories of radioactive waste import license applications, and to modify Category 15.B. of § 170.31 to exclude these types of import license applications.
+This change is being proposed because all applications for the import of radioactive waste must be reviewed by the Executive Branch and require the involvement of all states and compacts, as well as extensive coordination within the NRC.
+Therefore, the NRC efforts for the waste import license applications are more closely aligned with the efforts for the other types of export and import licenses currently covered by Category 15.A.